Chapter 13.08

 13.08.050 Sewage measurement device—Installation.

-The environmental and water resources director shall determine what commercial businesses and industries shall be required to install the means of measurement of sewage discharged and to report his recommendations to the environmental and water resources director; and, upon a finding that said installation is reasonably required to determine the amount of the service charge, the city council shall direct the person owning said business or industry to install means for measurement of sewage.
+The utilities director shall determine what commercial businesses and industries shall be required to install the means of measurement of sewage discharged and to report the recommendations; and, upon a finding that said installation is reasonably required to determine the amount of the service charge, the utilities director shall direct the person owning said business or industry to install means for measurement of sewage.
 (Ord.
+1367 § 2, 2026; Ord.
 1233 § 2 (part), 2015: prior code § 9028.
 Formerly 13.08.040)

 13.08.060 Sewage measurement device—Type—Responsibility.

-Every person who is required to install a means for measurement of sewage discharge shall install an approved flume and an automatic recording device or other approved means for measurement of sewage discharge at his own expense.
-The environmental and water resources director or other person designated by the city manager shall enforce the provisions and he shall have the right at all times to check the operation of the screening mechanism, the operation of the measuring recording mechanism, and to make a record of the readings.
+Every person who is required to install a means for measurement of sewage discharge shall install an approved flume and an automatic recording device or other approved means for measurement of sewage discharge at their own expense.
+The utilities director shall enforce the provisions and shall have the right at all times to check the operation of the screening mechanism, the operation of the measuring recording mechanism, and to make a record of the readings.
 (Ord.
+1367 § 2, 2026; Ord.
 1233 § 2 (part), 2015: prior code § 9029.
 Formerly 13.08.050)

 13.08.070 Outside city—Connection.

-Persons owning premises situated outside the corporate limits may, upon issuance of a permit by the city council, connect to the sewerage system of the city by paying all costs thereof and an annual rental to be determined from time to time by resolution of the city council.
+Persons owning premises situated outside the city limits may, upon issuance of a permit by the city, connect to the sanitary sewer collection system by paying all costs thereof and an annual rental to be determined from time to time by resolution of the city council.
 (Ord.
+1367 § 2, 2026; Ord.
 1233 § 2 (part), 2015: Ord.
 692 § 1, 1990: prior code § 9031)

 13.08.080 Cleanout plug required.

-On all new construction within the city, and on all new connections within the city sewer system, there shall be provided, at the property line, a cleanout plug which shall consist of a single or double wye branch with end or side cleanout, closed with a waterproof cap.
+On all new construction within the city, and on all new connections within the city sanitary sewer collection system, there shall be provided, at the property line, a cleanout plug which shall consist of a single or double wye branch with end or side cleanout, closed with a waterproof cap.
 (Ord.
+1367 § 2, 2026; Ord.
 1233 § 2 (part), 2015: prior code § 9042.
 Formerly 13.08.090)

 13.08.090 Backflow prevention device.